taylorgehrts/Taylors_social_media_api/README.md

 # Taylors_social_media_api
-A social media backend and NoSql database
+A social media backend and NoSql database.
+Using Express and Mongoose